-If there's more than one paying person, all benefits, limits, conditions, and exclusions are as if we issued a separate policy to each of those people.
+If there's more than one person, all benefits, limits, conditions, and exclusions are as if we issued a separate policy to each of those people.
 However, if multiple claims arise from one event, we only apply any applicable excess once.

-You can find the limits for your policy in the table on page 9.
+You can find the limits for your policy in the table on page 10.

-Example of how sub-limits will apply for paying persons
+Example of how sublimits will apply

-Harry, George, Katie and Charlotte are four adults travelling together on holiday.
-Harry buys a policy to cover all four of them on their journey and selects the \$0 excess option.
+George is going on a working holiday overseas and buys a policy to cover himself and his partner Katie and their two children (Harry and Charlotte) on their journey and selects the \$0 excess option.